gclib 2.4.0

 Errors

-• All gclib functions provide a GReturn value to indicate the error, with G_NO_ERROR (0) indicating that the function was successful.
-Pass a GReturn value to GError() to get a string description of the error.
-See gclib_errors.h for a full list of error codes.
+• C/C++ All gclib functions provide a gclib_result value to indicate the error, with zero (GCLIB_SUCCESS) indicating success.
+Use gclib_error() to get a string description of the error.

 >>> connection.GCommand('invalid')